vmstio/docs/content/about/search.md

 ## Search Modifiers

-The following search modifiers are available on vmst.io, and other servres Mastodon 4.2 or higher:
+The following search modifiers are available on vmst.io, and other servers Mastodon 4.2 or higher:

 | Operator        | Modifies search to                                                   |
 |-----------------|----------------------------------------------------------------------|